Amir Inaugurates National Archives Of Qatar

-(MENAFN- Gulf Times) HH the Amir Sheikh Tamim bin Hamad Al-Thani inaugurated the National Archives of Qatar, affiliated with the Amiri Diwan, in Msheireb on Tuesday morning.
+Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al Thani inaugurated the National Archives of Qatar, affiliated with the Amiri Diwan, in Msheireb on Tuesday morning.

 HH the Amir toured the facility and was briefed on the National Archives of Qatar's infrastructure and its contents that are dedicated to monitoring the history of the State of Qatar as well as organizing the collection and preserving documents and archives along with ways of supervising them.